AvaloniaUI/avalonia-docs/docs/reference/controls/datepicker.md

 ---
+title: DatePicker
 description: REFERENCE - Built-in Controls
 ---

 import DatePickerScreenshot from '/img/gitbook-import/assets/datepicker.gif';

-# Date Picker
+# DatePicker

-The date picker has three 'spinner' controls to allow the user to pick a date value.
+The `DatePicker` has three 'spinner' controls to allow the user to pick a date value.
 The spinners display when the control is clicked.

 ## Useful Properties